Efraín Ríos Montt: In Guatemala

-On January 17, 2007, Ríos Montt announced that he would run for a seat in Congress in the election to be held later in the year.
-As a member of Congress he would again be immune from prosecution unless a court suspended him from office.
+On January 17, 2007, Ríos Montt announced that he would run for a seat in Congress again in the election to be held later in the year.
+As a member of Congress, he would again be immune from prosecution unless a court suspended him from office.
 He won his seat in the September election and led the FRG's 15-member congressional delegation in the new legislature.

 Ríos Montt's immunity ended on January 14, 2012, when his term in office expired.
-On January 26, 2012, he appeared in court in Guatemala City and was formally indicted by Attorney General Claudia Paz y Paz for genocide and crimes against humanity, along with three other former generals.
-During the court hearing he declined to make a statement.
-The court released him on bail, but placed him under house arrest pending trial.
+On January 26, 2012, he appeared in court in Guatemala City and was formally indicted by Attorney General Claudia Paz y Paz for genocide and crimes against humanity.
 On March 1, 2012, a judge ruled the charges against Ríos Montt were not covered by the 1996 National Reconciliation Law, which had granted amnesty for political and common crimes committed in the course of the Guatemalan Civil War.
-On 28 January 2013, judge Miguel Angel Galves opened a pre-trial hearing against Ríos Montt and retired General José Mauricio Rodríguez Sánchez for genocide and crimes against humanity, in particular the killing of 1,771 Maya Ixil Indians, including children.
+On 28 January 2013, judge Miguel Angel Galves opened a pre-trial hearing against Ríos Montt and retired General José Mauricio Rodríguez Sánchez, who had served under Ríos Montt as Director of Military Intelligence, for genocide and crimes against humanity.
+The charges against them listed the killing of 1,771 Maya Ixil Indians, including children.

-Ríos Montt went on trial on those charges on 19 March 2013, marking the first time that a former head of state was tried for genocide in his own country.
-The trial was suspended on 19 April 2013 by Judge Carol Patricia Flores, following a directive from the Supreme Court of Justice of Guatemala.
-The judge ordered the legal process to be set back to November 2011, before the retired general was charged with war crimes.
+The trial began on 19 March 2013, marking the first time that a former Latin American head of state was tried for genocide in his own country.
+The proceedings engendered considerable controversy in Guatemala.
+A number of political figures and signatories of the 1996 Peace Accords including former vice presidents Luis Alberto Flores Asturias and Eduardo Stein, sociologist and former guerrilla leader Gustavo Porras Castejón, and former URNG delegate to the peace process Adrián Zapata, signed a public declaration calling the genocide charges "a juridical fabrication" that threatened to betray the peace accords.

-On 10 May 2013, Ríos Montt was convicted by the court of genocide and crimes against humanity, and was sentenced to 80 years imprisonment.
-Announcing the ruling, Judge Iris Yassmin Barrios Aguilar declared that "[t]he defendant is responsible for masterminding the crime of genocide".
+On 10 May 2013, Ríos Montt was convicted by the court of genocide and crimes against humanity and was sentenced to 80 years imprisonment.
+Announcing the ruling, Judge Iris Yassmin Barrios Aguilar declared that "[t]he defendant is responsible for masterminding the crime of genocide."
 She continued: "We are convinced that the acts the Ixil suffered constitute the crime of genocide...[Ríos Montt] had knowledge of what was happening and did nothing to stop it."
 The Court found that "[t]he Ixils were considered public enemies of the state and were also victims of racism, considered an inferior race...
 The violent acts against the Ixils were not spontaneous.
 They were planned beforehand."
 Judge Iris Yassmin Barrios Aguilar referred to evidence that 5.5% of the Ixil people had been wiped out by the army.